imperva/stepping/README.md

 Let's start with the "DBFetcher" Step.
 This Step polls data from a DB every second, makes some data manipulation and notifies subscribers of "DBDataArrived" that DB data is ready.

-NOTE: since version 3.6.x, ContainerRegistrar supports two methods for registration: one for registering an IIDentity object.
-This item must have an ID by overriding the IIdentity interface, otherwise, the registration will fail.
-The other method allows to register an object, which is not an IIdentity, and specify its ID.
+NOTE: Since version 3.6.x, ContainerRegistrar supports two methods for registration: one for registering an IIdentity object and one for all other objects types.
+IIdentity objects must have an ID by overriding the IIdentity interface, otherwise, the registration will fail.
+The other method allows to register any other type object, in this case you need to use the method that receives the object and a unique identifier.
 If you try to call this method with an
 IIdentity object or with an invalid ID, the registration will fail.

-Steps are by default IIDentity and have a default getId() implementation.
+Steps are by default IIdentity and have a default getId() implementation.

 ```java
 public class DBFetcher implements Step {